Timothy198426/FluidTeck/docs/README.md

 FLUIDTECK/KEMET/LIVING WATERS✝️👂
 air,water and mass. add RA and you got a Pyramid. heat at the bottom like hell.. (they used the keys of scales (MUSIC AND LIGHT CROSS CONVERTED SAME AS AI NUMBERS TO WORD/light signals morse code/ as 8 tubes/channels/ invaders just smashed and grabbed what was left hence their fixation of tall columns... yep float travel up distance) were used  air comes in to the float triggered by heat(memory) the air gets sucked in the float via outside. the float lifts the (DEAD) weight and then they fall but the dry weight outside falls in the air bag and goes in the float. repeqt after me..
 PERPETUQL WQS STOLLEN WORD.. missused!!!!! per pet you all ffs lol.

+and the music sine to the swuare and saw ans triangle was tethers used to the float to the puramids hence the stepped and bent/sloped and the relay reflector as the geezer lol.. fire meduim/pyro mid.. ive made oramids blue orints lol... and as for the mayan elite back then using the guise to make humans disabled ect and used them as cover up logic upside down and sideways and brand them as heroes as they were like thirteen year old drawings.. its why god flashed them! they see and hear death.. the egyptian scales were bubbles to bricks aka feather is float to raise the dead.
+RA(y) ho(u)r/us to the old dog Anubis ala anew bizz as they advertised it aka fluidteck EVERYWHERE LOL. cant hide jack shit!
+GO SPELL IN THE CLOUDS.. where i been and BY BALL.. bible gospel. henesis was explaining the sperm and also thr black hole we are in aka bubble.. hence why fluidteck kicks all asses universally it is used inheaven too and elsewhere.. these upside down burthday candles are basically null and void and decleration of war on earth no matter the reasons. so yep anymore go fish...

+as talking of fish..
+FLUIDTECK nets and feed bread qbove then drop weight on bag to the floats of the nets and whoosh.. feed 5000. many many more i know them all👁️✝️⚖️🗡️👂👂👂♾️🌍♾️ if....anymore....it is in the ramblings from me weighting the existence of here.

 lol is kemet logic putting hands out infront to say to all lol qs hands  up.. im an idiot.. then you get truth.. its called being subussive to the all awareness around. as we are like dots to them. brewthing good thoughts generates universes. the good go higher.. thats it. negative goes down as way, truth , life and all. waffle over.. ☁️☁️☁️☁️☁️☁️☀️☁️☁️☁️